 Related article: Many Medications can Induce Electrolyte Deficiency

 When the deficiency is acute and severe, it can cause seizures or rapid, irregular heartbeats (arrhythmias) that can prove fatal.
 Which disorders develop will depend upon one’s hereditary predisposition.
 (22-24) Some families are prone to high blood pressure and other types of cardiovascular disease, some to kidney stones, some to bone thinning, chronic fatigue, muscle cramping, nervousness and some types of severe, recurrent headaches – in all of which subnormal Magnesium levels have been encountered and increased Magnesium intakes have proven helpful.

 To attain positive Magnesium balance, its daily intake must be optimal – adequate to meet special requirements.
 The amount needed by those undergoing growth and development, repair or participating in strenuous exercise is greater than the amount needed by adults living sedentary lives.
 Even the recently increased RDAs are unlikely to be optimal for individuals with such special needs.
 Adolescent boys and girls, especially those engaged in athletics, can require as much as 7-10 mg/kg/day.
-Pregnant women, particularly those with more than one fetus, those who have undergone frequent pregnancies, or who themselves have not attained full growth, have high Magnesium requirements – at least 450 mg/day or possibly up to 15 mg/kg/day.
+Pregnant women, particularly those with more than one fetus, those who have undergone frequent pregnancies, or who themselves have not attained full growth, have high Magnesium requirements – at least 450 mg/day.
 (29) Growing and developing infants and children are also in need of high daily intakes of Magnesium.

 Calcium, Phosphate and Vitamin D Ratios